zheek/ansible_virtual_server/README.md

    # SendEnv LANG LC_*
 ````

+- Testing
-After this, go to the root of the repository and issue:
+Go to the root of the repository and issue:

 ````bash
     vagrant up
 ````

 The virtual machine will need a few minutes to build, upgrade and install the software and database.

+Add the following lines to the /etc/hosts on the host machine

+192.168.2.101 git.local.com
+192.168.2.101 owncloud.local.com